-This Code of Conduct applies to council committee members and delegates of council who are not councillors or staff of Council.
-It also applies to advisers of council for the purposes of clause 4.12.
-It is based on the Model Code of Conduct for Local Councils in NSW (the Model Code) which is made under section 440 of the Local Government Act 1993 (the Act) and the Local Government (General) Regulation 2021 (the Regulation).
+This Code of Conduct applies to members of Council staff, including the General Manager.
+It is based on the Model Code of Conduct for Local Councils in NSW (the Model Code) which is made under section 440 of the Local Government Act 1993 the Act) and the Local Government (General) Regulation 2021 (the Regulation).